 We concede, nonetheless, that divergent intuitions about this question are possible.
 In fact, the ambiguity is once again paralleled by mathematical issues arising from the non-normalizability of the phase space measure.
-Note that when Penrose (1999) estimates that the entropy of the universe near the big bang could have been about 10^{123} times higher, the worry is not that the actual value was so low in comparison, but that a 10^{123} times higher entropy would seem $10^{10^{123}}$ times as likely.
+When Penrose (1989) estimates that the entropy of the universe near the big bang could have been about $10^{123}$ times higher, the common worry is not that the actual value was so low in comparison, but that a $10^{123}$ times higher entropy would seem $10^{10^{123}}$ times as likely.
 While this conclusion is questionable even in the standard Boltzmannian framework (with a finite phase space volume), the interpretation of a non-normalizable phase space measure as a probability measure is problematic, to say the least, leading in particular to the paradox that any finite range of entropy values has probability zero.
 Again, we'll have to leave it at that as far as the discussion of the Carroll model is concerned, explaining instead in the last section how the shape space theory of Barbour et al. is able to resolve the issue.
-First, though, we owe the reader some evidence that we have not been talking about the empty set, but that Newtonian gravity might actually provide a relevant example of a Carroll universe.
+First however, we owe the reader some evidence that we haven't been discussing the empty set, but that Newtonian gravity might provide a relevant example of a Carroll universe.